 Castleford to Wakefield Greenway

-It will use of the old Methley Railway line and connect the new Castleford to Wakefield Greenway by the River Calder with the Trans Pennine Trail and National Cycle Network to Bottom Boat, providing a key missing link for Leeds and Wakefield.
+It uses the old Methley Railway line and connects the new Castleford Greenway at Methley Junction with the Trans Pennine Trail, building on existing routes to Leeds, Castleford and Wakefield.

 Now it is complete, the Castleford to Wakefield Greenway has created a 16km route by providing missing links in existing infrastructure.

 Thanks to everyone who helped us celebrate the official opening.
 Here’s what they had to say.